-- Maritime Electric is the primary distributor of electricity in PEI, serving approximately 80,000 customers including the City of Charlottetown and all rural communities.
-The balance of the population is served by the City of Summerside which operates its own electric utility and purchases power from Maritime Electric.
+- Maritime Electric is the primary distributor of electricity in PEI, serving over 86,000 customers including the City of Charlottetown and all rural communities.
+The balance of the population is served by the City of Summerside which operates its own electric utility.

-- In 2016/17 Maritime Electric (along with NB Power) acted as construction agents in a collaborative partnership between the Government of Canada and the Government of Prince Edward to import electricity from New Brunswick through two new 180 MW submarine cables, overhead transmission lines and substation upgrades.
-The new submarine cables are owned by the Province of Prince Edward Island and are leased to and operated by Maritime Electric.
+- In 2016/17 Maritime Electric (along with NB Power) acted as construction agents in a collaborative partnership between the Government of Canada and the Government of Prince Edward Island to import electricity from New Brunswick through two new 180 MW subsea cables, overhead transmission lines and substation upgrades.
+The new subsea cables are owned by the Province of Prince Edward Island and are leased to and operated by Maritime Electric.

-- The Company purchases electricity from NB Power under contractual entitlement to the Point Lepreau Nuclear Generating Station via the four existing submarine cables.
+- The Company purchases electricity from NB Power under contractual entitlement to the Point Lepreau Nuclear Generating Station via the four existing subsea cables.

-- The Company has also contracted with the PEI Energy Corporation to purchase a total of 92 MW from government-owned wind farms in North Cape, Eastern Kings and Hermanville/Clear Springs.
+- The Company has also contracted with the PEI Energy Corporation to purchase a total of 92.5 MW of wind energy from wind farms located in North Cape, Eastern Kings and Hermanville/Clear Springs.
 Prince Edward Island has the highest level of wind integration in North America with the Island's eight wind farms providing a combined generating capacity of 203 MW.

 Ownership and Regulation